 - Right now, it's (legally speaking) extremely easy to share information between providers for care, but the process of sharing imagines a provider sharing a copy of information with another provider upon request - An EHR inverts that, though: it's possible just to look someone up.
-This presents opportunities for improvement of health outcomes but also potential problems for privacy violations. - Part V.1, enacted in October 2020, attempts to solve these concerns with province-level digital assets, which are - Ontario Laboratory Information System ("OLIS"), for which the Minister of Health is the HIC - Digital Health Drug Repository ("DHDR"), for which the Minister of Health is currently the sole HIC (but may soon expand to be a multi-HIC repository) - Digital Imaging Common Service ("DI-CS"), which has multiple HICs - Acute Care Clinical Data Repository (acCDR), which has multiple HICs and is unstructured data - The EHR is designed as a means for the sharing of information from provider to provider, for the purposes of providing care.
+This presents opportunities for improvement of health outcomes but also potential problems for privacy violations. - Part V.1, enacted in October 2020, attempts to solve these concerns with province-level digital assets, which are - Ontario Laboratory Information System ("OLIS"), for which the Minister of Health is the HIC - Digital Health Drug Repository ("DHDR"), for which the Minister of Health is currently the sole HIC - Digital Imaging Common Service ("DI-CS"), which has multiple HICs - Acute Care Clinical Data Repository (acCDR), which has multiple HICs and is unstructured data - The EHR is designed as a means for the sharing of information from provider to provider, for the purposes of providing care.
 Other purposes (with highly limited exceptions) are not permitted.